Sable/wu-wei-handbook/replicate-an-experiment.md

 ## Install artifacts

 Now that we have a working repository, we will add some artifacts for performance measurements.
+To obtain a performance measurement we need at least one benchmark with one valid implementation, one compatible compiler to create a valid build, and one execution environment compatible with the created build to measure performance metrics.
+We will install them in turn.

 ### Installing an existing benchmark